Merovius/merovius.github.io/content/posts/2022-05-13-calculating-type-sets.markdown

 [The compiler rejects such interfaces](https://go.dev/play/p/r4kpXNynscX).

-So we had a language to build boolean formulas, where every formula had the form
+So we have a language to build boolean formulas, where every formula has the form

     X∧Y∧¬Z